pmpergon/ReproducibleResearch/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)

-With the 104th interval corresponding to 8:35am
+With the 104th interval, corresponding to the 8:35am interval, showing the highest mean step activity from October to November 2012 for the given monitored individual

 ```r
 daily.activity[x,]